|TEXT CODE||DESCRIPTION||OK TO SEND?|

 SECURE – These emails exist and have been verified for safe sending.

 An invalid email address has been verified as a bad email address that does not exist or is not receiving mail.
 Invalid emails will result in a bounce.
-(It will be automatically removed in your cleaned list.
+(It will be automatically removed from your cleaned list.
 However, you can easily compare your cleaned list with the original one to know the number of invalid addresses).

 Accept All (Unverifiable)